Class 15 = Wales Class 16 = Egypt

 Click here to view the

-Our PE days are Wednesday and Thursday.
+Our PE days for Term 4 are Tuesday & Thursday.

 A Better Start to Reading | edX